 Tracking a package using USPS Tracking Plus follows a similar process to regular USPS tracking.
 To utilize this USPS service and monitor your package, follow these steps:

-3. Track Your Package: Enter the tracking number in the designated field on the USPS website.
-Click on the “Track” or “Find” button.
+3. Track Your Package: On the USPS website, enter the tracking number in the designated field.
+Then click on the “Track” or “Find” button.

 4. View the Detailed Tracking History: Once the tracking number is entered, you should be able to view detailed information about your package, such as its current location, transit status, expected delivery date, and any recent updates or events related to its journey.